tahsin4466/StartASM/README.md

 ## Progress
 **Please note that StartASM is at its absolute beginning stages of development, and as such many critical features are yet to be implemented.
 This is a personal project by a student, and as such is being developed incrementally.**

-*Last updated: Tuesday, November 7, 2023*
+*Last updated: Tuesday, November 11, 2023*

-**State:** StartASM currently only consists of a compiler that checks for syntax.
-The provided program will tell the user whether the given code adheres to the language's syntax.
+**State:** StartASM currently only consists of a compiler that validates syntax, resolves symbols and builds an AST.
+The provided program will tell the user whether the given code adheres to the language's syntax, scope bounds and will build an AST if adhering to the language's grammar.

-**Progress:** Currently working on implementing the compilation method to turn valid syntax into an AST (the class for which is complete), which will then turn into instruction objects for the runtime environment.
+**Progress:** Currently working on implementing semantic analysis and code generation via the generated AST.

-**Current Goal:** Finish the compiler by the end of the year.
+**Current Goal:** Finish the compiler by the end of November.

 ## Contact
 If you want to contact me about this project, feel free to send an email to tahsinkalkie[at]gmail[dot]com